-#2 Updated by Leszek Pawlowicz about 7 years ago
+#2 Updated by Leszek Pawlowicz over 7 years ago

 I would think that if you specify a frame as a part of an object, and you snap the object to an edge or another object, that all parts of the object should still appear.
 Otherwise, the object isn't truly snapping to an edge, it's going over and overlapping the edge, and that's not usually desirable.

-#3 Updated by Mathieu Pellerin - nIRV about 7 years ago
+#3 Updated by Mathieu Pellerin - nIRV over 7 years ago

 - File snap_to_items-no_thickness_involved.png added